-How many countless hours have you spent creating a cover page in Word?
+How much time have you spent creating a cover page in Word?
+Before you know it you’ve taken 30 minutes and all you have is a heading and a page border.
 When I started working I used to spend a good deal of time creating the perfect heading, adjusting its alignment and location on the page.
 I would include a subtitle, author details, an image and a nice page border.
 It was time-consuming.

 If you are still creating a cover page in Word manually, let me save you a considerable amount of time and show you how to use the Cover Page feature instead.
 You will be creating professional-looking cover pages with your own customised text in under 60 seconds.